 Net metering law.
 Oregon's net metering law allows Oregon utility customers to generate their own electricity and be credited at the retail rate for the energy they produce, up to the amount they consume on an annual basis.
 Changes to this law could have a material negative impact on OCPC Projects.
 If net metering were eliminated, for example, electricity from OCPC Projects exported to the grid might be credited at less-than-retail rates, while purchases would continue to be made at the retail rate.
+In the Spring of 2020, the Federal Energy Regulatory Commission (FERC) is considering a proposal which would eliminate net metering nationally.
 Other possible changes that could affect OCPC Projects include changing the size limits for net metered projects, or adding monthly fees.